 What Information We Collect

-To obtain a library card, we ask for and record the following information on paper and in an electronic database: full name, address, phone number, work address, work phone number, birth date, gender, PIN, and e-mail address.
+To obtain a library card, we ask for and record the following information on paper and in an electronic database: full name, address, phone number, work address, work phone number, birth date, gender, PIN, and e-mail address (optional).
+For minors, parent name, parent address and school district information will also be recorded.

 A PIN (Personal Identification Number), in conjunction with the library card number indicated on your card, is required to access the online reserves and view your account information from one of the library’s OPACs (computer catalogs) or from any computer with Internet access when you use our WebPac (web catalog).
 We do not write your PIN on your card; it is your responsibility to protect your PIN.
 Your PIN may be changed by staff upon request and is confidential.
 If you lose your library card, please notify us as soon as possible.